Best for business travel

 Ink Business Preferred® Credit Card Overview

-Small businesses with upcoming high-dollar purchases are a prime market for the Ink Business Preferred Credit Card, since it offers a 100,000-point welcome bonus, earned after spending $15,000 on qualifying purchases within three months.
+Small businesses with upcoming high-dollar purchases are a prime market for the Ink Business Preferred Credit Card, since it offers a 90,000-point welcome bonus, earned after spending $8,000 on qualifying purchases within the first three months.

-According to Bankrate’s latest point valuations, the welcome offer can be worth up to $2,000 if you maximize your redemption options.
-If you redeem your points through the Chase Ultimate Rewards portal, your points are worth $1,250 in travel purchases, but other redemption options can be more lucrative.
-For any fresh business startups looking for a solid business credit card, a welcome bonus offers rewards that can go right back into your bottom line.
+According to Bankrate’s latest point valuations, the welcome offer can be worth around $1,800 if you maximize your redemption options.
+If you redeem your points through the Chase Travel℠ portal, your points are worth $1,125 in travel purchases, but other redemption options can be more lucrative.
+For fresh business startups looking for a solid business credit card, its welcome bonus provides rewards that can go right back into your bottom line.
 It also makes the $95 annual fee and lack of an intro APR offer a little easier to justify.

 Outside of its valuable sign-up bonus, the Ink Business Preferred delivers plenty of value as a top-tier business Chase credit card for frequent travelers, thanks to its bonus redemption value toward travel and comprehensive travel protections.
 Its rewards potential may not be the most appealing for lower-expense businesses that can’t spend sufficiently in its bonus categories, but it can certainly swing above its weight class for people who can take advantage of its category rates.